 Given that very high risk of hypothermia, and an operation that involves a lot of exposure to the outside world, this requires a lot of attention.
 Warming should start as early as possible, even in the preoperative area.
 Warm the theatre, at least until the surgeons are actually next to the patient with scalpel in hand, and make sure there is forced air warming throughout the period where all the procedures at the start are happening.
 Add in some fluid warming and you might just get close.

 It’s worth noting that the warming measures may need to continue in recovery and I’ve certainly seen hypothermia develop a bit later on the wards.
-It’s worth remembering some of the things we don’t usually think of as arming measures either.
+There are also some things we don’t usually think of as warming measures that can help.
 Just one example is in the patient who has overnight feeds for nutritional reasons.
 The metabolism that goes with that feed is it’s own warming measure.

 4. Planning for Haemodynamics